Ayan1089/ClientService/README.md

 To run the application:
-  1) The application can be started either from the IDE - By running the "DemoServiceApplication" with the Program argument - path to the json file. or directly from the command line.
+  1) The application can be started either from the IDE - By running the "DemoServiceApplication" with the Program argument - path to the json file. or directly from the command line -  `java -jar demo-service-1.0.0.war <pathToJsonFile>` For example:
-  For example:
     `java -jar demo-service-1.0.0.war /Users/ayan/IdeaProjects/demo/demo-service/src/main/resources/ClientData.json`